Hardy Century Plant

 Now, folks, I have to tell you that although many Agave species, including this one, were cold hardy in Leland, Mississippi.
 I saw MANY Agave growing in other yards and along the road here and there and some were HUGE!!!
 I kept mine in pots because I was not sure how long I would be at the mansion.
 The estate was in probate.

 Every fall when the temps got cooler, I moved all the plants into the sunrooms on the first floor.
 This was very tricky with the large Agave.
 I learned how to do it by myself, but in the spring of 2012, I decided to get some help.
 I went to one of the neighbors behind me, (Cat Man was his nickname) who had told me before that he would help anytime.
 Well, I knew he was usually half drunk, so I was somewhat reserved about it.
 BUT, there were two other guys visiting him and they didn’t appear to be drunk.
 SO, they all three came with me back to the mansion.
+We loaded a cart with plants and took it to the front porch.
+When we were ready to move the Agave.
 The other two guys grabbed hold of the pot on either side like I showed them and Cat Man put his arms around the WHOLE plant.
 I bet he won’t do that again!
 I will never forget that or how Cat Man and I first met…

 OK, I will tell you how… One day, maybe 2009 or 2010, I was working in the backyard.
 I had left the side gate open because I was in and out.
 I had a CD playing inside the den and the back door was open.
 I looked toward the house and there was this man standing by the door dancing… I am not racist and never mention someone as “this or that black guy.”
 But, he was an African American and he introduced himself as Cat Man.
 He was also drunk.
 Umm… There was another man in Leland, also African American, whose nickname was Cat Man, too.
 He was a blues singer.
 Over the years, I made many friends in Mississippi, the majority were African American… Thinking back, maybe the neighbor wasn’t Cat Man… GEEZ!
 How could I forget?
 Impossible… His nickname was Cat Man.